jswessler/upwards/README.md

 id146.1 (planned)
 * Significantly reduced lag in level generator (by only drawing the part of the screen you're looking at)
 * Changed hex art

+id145.3
-- Made spawnpoints work properly (by embedding spawnpoint info in the arl file)
+- Made spawnpoints work properly

 id145.2
 - Made floor collision cover more of your body, which should eliminate getting stuck halfway in walls